aleksaelezovic/edge-node-2.0/README.md

 4. (Optionally) define your plugin as `(options: {...}) => defineDkgPlugin(...)` in order to allow users to configure your plugin with custom options.

-The `defineDkgPlugin` function exposes 3 arguments that will be injected by the Edge Node:
+The `defineDkgPlugin` function exposes 3 arguments that will be injected by the DKG Agent:

-- `ctx` (context): Context object containing injected Edge Node environment:
+- `ctx` (context): Context object containing injected DKG environment:
   - `ctx.logger`: Logger instance for logging messages.
   - `ctx.dkg`: DKG Client instance for interacting with the DKG network.
   - ...
 - `mcp` (MCP Server instance): Instance of the MCP Server from `@modelcontextprotocol/sdk` npm package.
   Use it to register MCP tools and resources.
 - `api` (API Server instance): Express server instance from [`express`](https://expressjs.com/) npm package.
-  Use it to expose API routes from you plugin.
+  Agent Use it to expose API routes from you plugin.

-Registered routes and MCP tools/resources will be available as part of the Edge Node API server.
+Registered routes and MCP tools/resources will be available as part of the DKG Agent API server.

 > [!NOTE]
 > Plugins are just functions that will be applied in the provided order and